 The Research Centre for Atmospheric Physics and Climatology of the Academy of Athens is addressing both global and regional climate changes in different space and time scales.
 The Centre is collaborating with international Research Institutions (NASA/GISS, Max Planck Institute for Meteorology) as well as other Universities and Institutions in Greece.
 The Centre focuses on climate processes through both observational analyses from satellite and surface platforms and climate modelling studies.
-In particular, the Centre is developing a strategy to expand its activities in studies of the global water and energy cycles, the carbon cycle, and the ocean circulation, with the objective to understand the operation of the main physical processes and to predict their change with climate warming.
-The Centre will be involved in studies not only of future but also of past and present climate variability, trends and extreme events on time scales from years to centuries.
+In particular, the Centre is developing a strategy to expand its activities in studies of the global water and energy cycles, the carbon cycle, and the ocean circulation, with the objective to understand the operation of the main physical processes and to predict their change with climate variability, trends and extreme events on time scales from years to centuries.
 The Centre is a member of the European Network on Earth System Modeling (ENES) and of the COSMOS consortium, and leads the Model Evaluation Work Package in the recently approved FP7 proposal entitled 'Infrastructure for the European Network on Earth System Modeling, IS-ENES'.
 Finally, Centre affiliated scientists have long been working in studies of changes in cloud properties and climate changes resulting from cloud-climate interactions.